Carina-P/Skiers-Destinations/README.md

 The TDD, **TestDriven Development**, process was followed.
-The development/ implementation **cycles** have been **very short** and **test cases** have been developed/thought off **before code** was implemented.
-Test cases are documented here:
+The development/ implementation **cycles** have been **very short** and **test cases** have been developed/thought off, **before code** was implemented.
+28 test cases are documented here:
 **[Test cases](https://github.com/Carina-P/Skiers-Destinations/tree/master/testing/test-cases/test-cases.pdf).**